UKSPF The Progress Partnership

 Holistic support for economically inactive Liverpool City Region residents

 The project provides Key Worker support to economically inactive residents of the Liverpool City Region (LCR), aged 16+, to help them to overcome barriers that prevent them from actively looking for work.
+Delivery approaches include one-to-one advice and support, group work and signposting to complementary support services.

 In its first year, the Delivery Partnership supported 764 LCR residents to help them move into, or closer to work, education or training by providing individualised, holistic support packages to help address a wide range of issues that contribute to their economic inactivity.
-Delivery approaches include one-to-one advice and support, group work and signposting to complementary support services.
-To date the project has achieved 485 positive progression outcomes – to paid employment, education/training, or active job-search.
+So far, over 550 further people have signed up and received support this year.

 Multi-agency collaboration, understanding of the target group, localised delivery and robust linkages to other support services, training providers and employers have been essential in providing appropriate packages of support that meet the complex and diverse need of the target group.